Do you know why you need an experienced Criminal Defense attorney for Misdemeanor charges in New York State?

 Felonies are divided into five categories or classes in the State of New York and each charge has a maximum sentence.
 Multiple convictions may be ordered to be served concurrently or consecutively.

 NY Courts have various sentencing options available to them.
 Your criminal defense attorney may be able to help diminish jail time.
 Courts have been known to assign first-time offenders with shorter sentences, probation, community service, fines, part-time or weekend jail rather than exercising maximum guidelines.
 Availability of these options diminishes greatly when a defendant has prior or predicate charges.

 Every court will treat misdemeanor charges differently.
 Hiring an attorney that does not specialize in criminal defense could put you at a disadvantage.

 Our Criminal Defense Attorneys Fight to Win

 Felony charges are often accompanied with complex matters.
 Warrants, summons, arraignment, bail hearings, plea bargains, jurisdiction, grand jury, court appearances, trials and testimony all impact the outcome.
 With so much on the line, it is natural to want the best attorney you can find to represent you.
 Choosing an attorney can add to the stress of the situation.

 Our Advice: Hire the best criminal defense attorney you can afford.

 Great representation doesn’t have to cost more.
-E. Stewart Jones is one of the most respected law firms in New York State and we invite you to meet our Criminal Defense Attorneys and then research other firms in the area.
+E. Stewart Jones is one of the most respected law firms in New York State and we invite you to meet our defense attorneys and then research other firms in the area.
 Talk to them on the phone to learn how they work and what they would charge to represent you.
 Then call us.
-Our attorneys will listen to your entire situation, allow you time to ask questions and then provide you with a no-obligation quote on the spot.
+Our attorneys will listen to your entire situation, allow you time to ask questions, and then provide you with a no-obligation quote on the spot.

 After you’ve done your homework, ask yourself: If the legal fees are comparable, who would you want to represent you?